Django13xx/NeighbourLink_9110Project/README.md

 ## Project Overview

 NeighbourLink aims to provide an environmentally sustainable car-sharing solution.
-By connecting drivers and riders, we help reduce carbon footprints and foster community connections.
+By connecting drivers and riders, we help reduce carbon footprints and foster community connections. you can have a quickly walkthrough by watching the video named "neighbourlink240416.mp4"

 ## Features